u-wave/translate/readme.md

 Basic key-based translation with pluralization for web apps.

 This is intentionally barebones—loading translations, switching languages etc is left to the user.
+The best way to handle switching languages depends on where the library is used.
+For React apps, the current language can be stored in a top-level component's state.
+In server-side Express apps, the current language can be stored on the Request object.

 [Installation](#installation) - [Usage](#usage) - [API](#api) - [Related](#related) - [License: MIT](#license)